Extra element theorem: Double Null Injection Driving Point Impedance

-In practice, Z_{n}(s) can be found from working backwards from the facts that the output of the transfer function is made zero and that the primary input to the transfer function is unknown.
+In practice, Z_{n}(s) can be found from working backward from the facts that the output of the transfer function is made zero and that the primary input to the transfer function is unknown.
 Then using conventional circuit analysis techniques to express both the voltage across the extra element test source's terminals, v_{n}(s), and the current leaving the extra element test source's positive terminals, i_{n}(s), and calculating $Z_n(s) = v_n(s) / i_n(s)$.
-Although computation of Z_{n}(s) is an unfamiliar process for many engineers, its expressions are often much simpler than those for Z_{d}(s) because the nulling of the transfer function's output often leads to other voltages/currents in the circuit being zero, which may allow exclusion of certain components from analysis.
+Although the computation of Z_{n}(s) is an unfamiliar process for many engineers, its expressions are often much simpler than those for Z_{d}(s) because the nulling of the transfer function's output often leads to other voltages/currents in the circuit being zero, which may allow exclusion of certain components from analysis.

 Special case with transfer function as a self-impedance

 As a special case, the EET can be used to find the input impedance of a network with the addition of an element designated as "extra".
-In this case, Z_{d} is same as the impedance of the input test current source signal made zero or equivalently with the input open circuited.
+In this case, Z_{d} is the same as the impedance of the input test current source signal made zero or equivalently with the input open circuited.
 Likewise, since the transfer function output signal can be considered to be the voltage at the input terminals, Z_{n} is found when the input voltage is zero i.e. the input terminals are short-circuited.
-Thus, for this particular application the EET can be written as:
+Thus, for this particular application, the EET can be written as: